BenAcord/AutoRpt/templates/training/pen-210-lab/report/0-execsummary.md

 ## Introduction

-The Offensive Security OSWP exam documentation contains all efforts that were conducted in order to pass the Offensive Security Wireless Professional exam.
-This report will be graded from a standpoint of correctness and fullness to all aspects of the exam.
-The purpose of this report is to ensure that the student has the technical knowledge required to pass the qualifications for the Offensive Security Wireless Professional certification.
+The Offensive Security PEN-210 lab documentation contains all efforts that were conducted in order to pass the Offensive Security Wireless Attacks course.
+This report will be graded from a standpoint of correctness and fullness to all aspects of the course.
+The purpose of this report is to ensure that the student has the technical knowledge required to pass the qualifications for the Offensive Security Wireless Attacks certification.

 ## Requirements

-You are required to fill out this exam documentation fully and to include the following sections:
+You are required to fill out this documentation fully and to include the following sections:

 -   Methodology walkthrough and detailed outline of steps taken